14 Tips for Winter Moving in Wisconsin

 Board your pets.

-Your puppy will need to stay somewhere warm if you end up turning your heat off for the day like we suggested.
+Your puppy will need to stay somewhere warm if you end up turning your heat off for the day as we suggested.
 Check local boarders and kennels for heated runs, heated floors, and 1-2 day discounted rates.
 Make sure the fur babies are taken care of before the day of the move.

 Keep the sidewalks, driveway and street clear